 To use Turing, you need to install Julia first and then install Turing.

-Turing is an officially registered Julia package, so the following will install a stable version of Turing while inside Julia’s package manager (press
+Turing is an officially registered Julia package, so you can install a stable version of Turing by running the following in the Julia REPL:

 Here’s a simple example showing the package in action:

 using Turing using StatsPlots # Define a simple Normal model with unknown mean and variance. @model function gdemo(x, y) s ~ InverseGamma(2, 3) m ~ Normal(0, sqrt(s)) x ~ Normal(m, sqrt(s)) y ~ Normal(m, sqrt(s)) end # Run sampler, collect results chn = sample(gdemo(1.5, 2), HMC(0.1, 5), 1000) # Summarise results describe(chn) # Plot and save results p = plot(chn) savefig("gdemo-plot.png")